justin-calleja/Gut-wiki/About-Experimental.md

 Feedback about these features is __greatly__ appreciated.

 # Current Experimental Features:
-* Using the FULL Double Strategy (TODO put in a link to the section in doubling)
+* Using the FULL Double Strategy.
+You can find out more at the bottom of the Double page.